Advertiser Disclosure: This post contains references to products from one or more of our advertising partners.

 And there’s no magic formula to unlock those benefits.

 Keep in mind that unless you pay your balance on time and in full every month, the value of any accrued earnings is going to be outweighed by the finance charges on the card.
+Learn more about credit cards that make it easy to earn while you travel by visiting our recommendations for the best travel cards of 2019.

 Follow me on Twitter: @robinsaks